Angular momentum dependence in multiphoton ionization and attosecond time delays: Method

 Here the imaginary component of \(H_l^+\) does not contribute due to orthogonality of the regular Coulomb waves and the only contribution comes from the real part of \(H_l^+\).
 The formula has been obtained from the general one~\cite{CoulInteg} using the known limiting behaviour of Coulomb functions at \(r \rightarrow 0\).
 Substituting this identity into Eq.~\eqref{eq:Tlli} leads to

 Fig.~\ref{fig:akkl} compares the calculated values of the coefficients \(A_{\kappa \lambda k l}^{(1)}\) to the traditional `long-range' asymptotic approximation \(A_{\kappa k}^{(1)}\) for some angular momentum transitions.
 At high energies the two approximations converge, but they differ significantly at low photoelectron energies.
-The evaluated Coulomb integrals for the plotted and many other transitions are included in the Supplementary Material.
+The evaluated Coulomb integrals for the plotted and many other transitions are included in the public repository~\cite{zenodo}.